rogeruiz/write/dress-code/_posts/2017-02-04-setting-up-keybase-gpg-github.markdown

 Next, using your key ID from the first command export your public key to upload it to GitHub.
 Copy your public key to your clipboard via `pbcopy` and configure your GPG installation with your signing key.
-In your browser window create a new GPG key in your GitHub account and paste your public key.
+In your browser, create a new GPG key in your GitHub account and paste your public key.

 ```sh
 